Unnamed Edge of Eternities Art

 Legal in: All Formats

 The release of the Final Fantasy MTG set will mark a turning point for Magic: The Gathering.
 As the first Standard-legal Universes Beyond set, this release begins a bold new frontier that will forever change MTG.
-Hopefully, this change will be for the better, especially since Final Fantasy has a great deal of potential.
+If sales numbers are anything to go by, this set is definitely a good thing for Magic: The Gathering, or Hasbro, at least.

 Edge of Eternities